brave/browser-laptop/docs/state.md

     autocompleteURL: string, // ditto re: {searchTerms}
   },
   bookmarkDetail: {
-    currentDetail: object, // Detail of the current bookmark which is in add/edit mode
+    currentDetail: Object, // Detail of the current bookmark which is in add/edit mode
-    originalDetails: object // Detail of the original bookmark to edit },
+    originalDetails: Object // Detail of the original bookmark to edit },
   contextMenuDetail: {
     left: number, // the left position of the context menu